 27. Are Arctic Foxes Endangered – Arctic Fox Endangered

-- No, the world population of Arctic foxes are not endangered.
+- No, the world population of Arctic foxes is not endangered.

-- However, their two subpopulation are endangered that are in the:
+- However, their two subpopulations that are endangered are in the:

 - Medny Island or Commander Island (Russia)

 Why Are Arctic Foxes Endangered – How Are Arctic Foxes Endangered